 The 1994 Technical Report was never Adopted by the County, but municipalities and County agencies have used these proposed projects to develop trail projects.
 These planning level alignments are included in the maps and text below.
 Class 1 greenways are considered areas where environmental conservation is prioritized, so they are not shown in the map.
-Table 4- shows the number of miles and projects recommended in the report.
-More details about these proposed trails can be viewed in the Appendix.
+Table 4-1 shows the number of miles and projects recommended in the report.